sonusindhu/mark-one/examples/Forms/TextInput.md

 />
 ```

-Label example: The optional `errorMessage` prop is not set, and the
+Error Message example: The optional `errorMessage` prop is not set, and the
-`hideError` prop is set to `true`, which removes the errorMessage style.
+`hideError` prop is set to `true`, which changes the errorMessage style.

 ```jsx
 import { useState } from 'react';